ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ## Motivation

-Conducting power consumption experiments can provide valuable insights and benefits.
+Conducting energy consumption experiments can provide valuable insights and benefits.
 Here are a few reasons that lead me to conduct such an experiment:
-- **Curiosity, Innovation and Research**: These power consumption experiments were a fascinating field of exploration to me.
-By conducting them, I hoped to discover techniques, approaches that help me to further minimize power consumption on real applications.
+- **Curiosity, Innovation and Research**: These energy consumption experiments were a fascinating field of exploration to me.
+By conducting them, I hoped to discover techniques, approaches that help me to further minimize energy consumption on real applications.
-- **Energy Efficiency**: By measuring power consumption, we can identify opportunities to optimize the energy usage.
+- **Energy Efficiency**: By measuring energy consumption, we can identify opportunities to optimize the energy usage.
 This knowledge can lead to more energy-efficient designs, reduced electricity costs, and a smaller environmental impact.
-- **Performance Optimization**: Power consumption experiments can help us understand how different software configurations, algorithms, or hardware choices affect power usage.
-By optimizing power consumption, we may also improve overall system performance, as power-efficient designs often lead to better thermal management and reduced bottlenecks.
+- **Performance Optimization**: Energy consumption experiments can help us understand how different software configurations, algorithms, or hardware choices affect power usage.
+By optimizing energy consumption, we may also improve overall system performance, as power-efficient designs often lead to better thermal management and reduced bottlenecks.
-- **Sustainable Computing**: Power consumption experiments align with the growing emphasis on sustainability in technology.
+- **Sustainable Computing**: Energy consumption experiments align with the growing emphasis on sustainability in technology.
 By investigating and mitigating power inefficiencies, we actively contribute to reducing energy waste and minimizing the carbon footprint associated with computing.

 ## Objectives

 Below is a list of several objectives I considered for my experiments:

-- **Comparative Analysis**: Compare the power consumption of different types of applications (and code patterns) running on different Java Virtual Machines (JVM), to identify variations and determine which JVMs are more energy-efficient.
+- **Comparative Analysis**: Compare the energy consumption of different types of applications (and code patterns) running on different Java Virtual Machines (JVM), to identify variations and determine which JVMs are more energy-efficient.
-- **Power Measurement Techniques**: An approach about how to run applications under different workloads and measure the overall power consumption.
+- **Power Measurement Techniques**: An approach about how to run applications under different workloads and measure the overall energy consumption.
-- **Performance-Optimized Power Efficiency**: Investigate how power consumption correlates with system performance.
+- **Performance-Optimized Power Efficiency**: Investigate how energy consumption correlates with system performance.

 # Methodology